Microstructural Insights into Fast Ion Transport in Solid Electrolytes via Multiscale Modeling: Introduction

-\begin{ntable*}[!htbp] \capstart { \textbf{Predicted Li-ion self-diffusivities and derived quantities of argyrodite solid electrolytes at 300~K.} The ``anion disorder'' row indicates the degree of \textit{X}\!/S-anion disorder.
+\begin{ntable*}[!htbp] \capstart { \textbf{Predicted Li-ion self-diffusivities and derived quantities of argyrodite solid electrolytes at 300~K.} The anion disorder row indicates the degree of \textit{X}\!/S-anion disorder.
 Diffusion coefficients \smash{$D^{\mathrm{GB}}$} are from MD simulations of polycrystals, representing averages over all GB structures within them.
-The GB-to-bulk ratio quantifies the impact of GBs on diffusion in the polycrystal with $\uparrow$ and $\downarrow$ for increase and decrease, respectively.
-The $f$ rows show the predicted characteristic Li-ion hopping frequencies, which are consistent with experimental values from~\citet{shotwell_tetrahedral_2025}. } \sffamily \sansmath \selectfont \begin{ruledtabular} {
+The GB-to-bulk ratio quantifies the impact of GBs on diffusion in the polycrystal with $\uparrow$ and $\downarrow$ indicating increase and decrease, respectively.
+The $f$ rows show the predicted characteristic Li-ion hopping frequencies, which are consistent with experimental values from~\citet{shotwell_tetrahedral_2025}.
+Characteristic frequencies of the bulk and GBs are comparable for anion-disordered Li$_6$PS$_5$Cl and Li$_6$PS$_5$Br, but differ by about two orders of magnitude for anion-ordered Li$_6$PS$_5$I. } \sffamily \sansmath \selectfont \begin{ruledtabular} {

 } \end{ruledtabular} \end{ntable*}